 How is the ending of those policies, in the UK, going to change and affect UK creative professionals and companies, as well as foreign citizens and companies doing business in the UK?

-1. Removal of EU citizenship for UK citizens and of freedom of movement of people coming in and out of the UK
+1. Brexit legal implications: removal of EU citizenship for UK citizens and of freedom of movement of people coming in and out of the UK

 Citizenship of the EU was introduced by the TEU and has been in force since 1993.